 where the $\delta_{ab}=1$ if $a=b$ and $\delta_{ab}=0$ if $a\neq b$.
-For the last state $s_N$ in the episode, the SciPy function find\_peaks()~\cite{2020SciPy-NMeth}, with height parameter set to 0.5 and distance parameter set to 30, was used to identify all eligible peaks.
-These identified peaks are compared against the ground-truth peaks with a tolerance of 5 time steps (0.02s).
+The final peak locations were obtained by applying the SciPy function find\_peaks()~\cite{2020SciPy-NMeth} to the last state $s_N$ of the episode.
+Specifically, we set the height threshold to 0.5 to suppress persistent low-amplitude fluctuations in $s_N$, and enforced a minimum peak distance of 30 samples (approximately 120~ms at 250~Hz), which covers the typical duration of a QRS complex, to avoid multiple detections within a single heartbeat.
+The detected peaks were matched to ground-truth R-peaks using a tolerance of 5 time steps (20~ms), which is within the commonly used range in standard ECG benchmarks~\cite{liu2018performance}.
 The true positive (TP) is the number of correctly identified R-peaks, the false positive (FP) is the number of falsely identified peaks, and the false negative (FN) is the number of missed peaks.
-As shown in \eqref{eqreward}, a positive reward is given to a high TP, while penalties are given to a high FP and a high FN.
+The $10\mathrm{TP}$ term is used in \eqref{eqreward} to prioritize correct heartbeat detections.
+The penalty terms $-5\mathrm{FP}$ and $-5\mathrm{FN}$ in \eqref{eqreward} are introduced for two reasons: (i) they symmetrically encourage both high precision and high recall, since falsely identified peaks and missed peaks degrade practical downstream metrics (e.g, heart rate and HRV) at roughly comparable scales; (ii) they provide a meaningful learning signal during early training.
+If only TPs are rewarded, a weak initial policy, which rarely detects correct R-peaks, would almost always receive zero reward and thus learn very slowly.
+Empirically, we observed consistent performance when the FP and FN penalty weights were $-3$, $-5$, and $-7$, indicating that the learned policy is not sensitive to the exact coefficient values.